 This Easy Shrimp Stir Fry Recipe is perfect for those who are strapped for time.
-It’s healthy, quick and delicious!
-There are a just a few ingredients in it and it comes together in a flash making it one of my favorite weeknight meals!
+It’s healthy, quick, and delicious!
+There are just a few ingredients in it and it comes together in a flash making it one of my favorite weeknight meals!

 Watch How to Make My Easy Shrimp Stir Fry Below